 I commented on one occasion that I hadn't seen her pulling weeds at Laura Secord school for quite a while.

-Dino replied, with typical no eye contact, "They asked me to stay away because I was scaring the children.".
+"They asked me to stay away because I was scaring the children". she replied.

 "Scaring the children?
 What do you mean?"
 I asked.